 If you are interested in getting up close and personal with some of Australia’s most incredible marine life and are considering taking part in a scuba diving session then we have all the information you are going to need.

-In this article, we will be discussing some scuba diving basics which will help beginners really get a taste and feel for the activity and ensure that you are fully armed with the relevant knowledgeOpens in a new tab. for your first session.
+In this article, we will be discussing some scuba diving basics which will help beginners really get a taste and feel for the activity and ensure that you are fully armed with the relevant knowledge for your first session.

 What Is Scuba Diving?